Wellfleet Sprint Triathlon

 Race Details

-Welcome to the 12th Wellfleet Sprint Triathlon!
+Welcome to the 14th Wellfleet Sprint Triathlon!

 We’re glad to have you join us!
 You’re going to love your day at this special place.
-Wellfleet is so unique: both as a village, and as a setting for a triathlon.
+Wellfleet is so unique: both as a community and as a setting for a triathlon.
 You’ll find a friendly, easy-going atmosphere and a lot of good karma!
 Try to remember to have fun — that’s the only way to do this event!
-It’s all for good causes: WOMR Community Radio (92.1 FM) and the Outer Cape Health Center.
+It’s all for two good causes: WOMR Community Radio (92.1 FM) and the Outer Cape Health Center.

 Good luck at the race and we’ll see you at the finish line!